MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 #### Configure the custom profile for mspVM2

 Go back to the beginning of the [Configure the custom profile for mspVM1](#configure-the-custom-profile-for-mspvm1) section and do the same steps for `mspVM2`.
-That is, wherever you used `mspVM1` or similar, do the same, but for `mspVM2`.
+That is, wherever you used `mspVM1` or similar, do the same for `mspVM2`.

 On the **Node and Host Names** pane, enter `mspvm2Node01` for **Node name** and `192.168.0.7` for **Host name**.